Bumblebee202111/doubean-public/README.md

   * Deeplinks
   * Search
   * Detail screens
-  * More sub-features
+  * More details & sub-features
 * Reuse item logic of search result groups / groups of the day
-* Fix the issue above after researching on the Subjects tab, a simpler case of TabRow + HorizontalPager + LazyList + Pagination + Navigation Compose
+* Fix the "known issue" above after researching on the Subjects tab, a simpler case of TabRow + HorizontalPager + LazyList + Pagination + Navigation Compose
 * Groups - Home
   * Support pagination?
   * Add favorite tabs for topic list area